 Mr Stephen Moss CSC : Executive Director

 Stephen Moss was appointed Executive Director of the Young Endeavour Youth Scheme in 2004, following a career in the Royal Australian Navy.
 He was awarded the Conspicuous Service Cross in 2002 for his contribution to amphibious and afloat support capabilities.
-Stephen is actively involved in sail training and is President and International Representative of the Australian Sail Training Association.
+Stephen is actively involved in sail training and is President and International Representative of Tall Ships Australia and New Zealand and is on the Executive Committee of Sail Training International's Ship's Council.
 He holds a Bachelor of Economics and Graduate Diploma of Environmental Law.

 Rear Admiral Jonathan Mead AM, RAN : Board Member Representing Navy